 Because the scope of pharmaceutical sciences is so broad, our graduate program has a number of specialty disciplines:

-Medicinal Chemistry and Pharmacognosy focuses on the interdisciplinary application of chemical, biochemical and molecular principles to the identification and development of therapeutic agents.
+- Medicinal Chemistry and Pharmacognosy focuses on the interdisciplinary application of chemical, biochemical and molecular principles to the identification and development of therapeutic agents.
 This includes both synthesis of new chemical entities and isolation of medicinal agents from natural sources (pharmacognosy).

-Pharmacology focuses on determination of biochemical and physiological mechanisms by which drugs exert their effects.
+- Pharmaceutics and Pharmacology focuses on pharmacodynamics and pharmacokinetics, with a special emphasis on drug delivery and targeting systems; and on determination of biochemical and physiological mechanisms by which drugs exert their effects.

-Translational Science conducts research across the interface from the laboratory bench to the patient bedside.
+- Translational Science conducts research across the interface from the laboratory bench to the patient bedside.